-To reset the PV550 (keypad, keypad & touch screen) and PV600:
+To reset the PV300, PV550 (keypad, keypad & touch) or the PV600 (keypad & touch):

-Simultaneously press the Left arrow $\triangleleft$ , Right arrow $\blacktriangleright$ , and Enter $\dashv$ keys.
+Simultaneously press the Left arrow $\triangleleft$ , Right arrow $\triangleright$ , and Enter $\sqcup$ keys.
 The terminal performs its powerup sequence.

 The sequence in which keys are pressed (while running an application), determines what appears after the reset.